tableau/webdataconnector/docs/wdc_incremental_refresh.md

 myConnector.getData = function(table, doneCallback) {
     var lastId = parseInt(table.incrementValue || -1);

-    // Gather only the most recent data with an ID greather than 'lastId'
+    // Gather only the most recent data with an ID greater than 'lastId'
     // ......

     table.appendRows(dataArray);